 What extra costs will I have?

 Every course will come with a few extra costs but here are some of the basics.
 You will need to purchase stationery and some books and learning materials throughout your course (please speak to your course lead about this).
-You will also need to budget for travel costs to and from the university and during placements, although you may be eligible to apply for the Learning Support Fund, meaning you could get a reimbursement of excess costs incurred whilst on placement.
-You may also need to purchase additional uniform if needed.
+You will also need to budget for travel costs to and from the university and during placements, although you may be eligible to apply for the Learning Support Fund, meaning you could get a reimbursement of excess costs incurred while on placement.
+You may also need to purchase additional uniform.
 There may also be a cost if you wish to join the professional body of your course, and there is also a cost to join the Students’ Union – membership of this is highly recommended.

 Student life in Birmingham

 Join us at Birmingham City University and you will be studying right in the heart of a forward-looking and vibrant city with plenty to see and not far from City South campus.
-Whether you’re moving to Birmingham or you’re a Brummie at heart, there’s so much to student life here to explore.
+Whether you’re moving to Birmingham or you’re a Brummie at heart, there’s so much student life here to explore.